-A few months before she disappeared, Patricia had bruises on her face which she said was from trouble with the local Horse Syndicate.
+A few months before she disappeared, Patricia had bruises on her face which she said were from trouble with the local Horse Syndicate.

 The Horse Syndicate was a criminal network that involved vets, horse owners, trainers and riders, who would kill horses to collect insurance money.
 A man named Silas Jayne was heavily involved in the horse syndicate, and in the past, he had served time in prison for ordering a hit on his half-brother, George Jayne, who was shot through the heart and died under the order of Silas.